ChengYuChuan/MA_LAP/README.md

   * [Masked](https://drive.google.com/file/d/1tO4FY32HbxaplBzLRTMPqHRc7pMYPE_r/view?usp=drive_link)
   * [Coordinates of Cube](https://github.com/ChengYuChuan/MA_LAP/blob/main/Coordinates%20of%20Cube.zip)

 NOTE: you can only crop raw Cube from the original worm data.
+(Skip the concatenation of Mask section)

+NOTE: If you only need original data (without mask), you can just skip Step1.py and Step2.py (directly run Merge.py right after Step0.py)

 ---